aknot242/rollouts-demo/examples/nginx-gateway-fabric/ARTICLE.md

     ![canary rollout ui red rollback](images/canary-rollout-red-rollback-ui.png)

     > Note: You will see a portion of red service responses for about a minute, then reverts back to 100% green.
 Why?
 Look at the kubectl argo rollouts plugin to see what is going on.
-You may observe that the AnalysisRun has failed at least one time, triggering Argo Rollouts to perform an automaticc rollback to the last successful rollout version.
+You may observe that the AnalysisRun has failed at least one time, triggering Argo Rollouts to perform an automatic rollback to the last successful rollout version.
 Cool, right?

     ![failing canary rollout red](images/canary-rollout-red-rollback.png)

 ## Conclusion

 This was only a taste of what can be accomplished with Argo Rollouts and NGINX Gateway Fabric.
-However, I hope you have been able to witness the benefits of adopting progressive delivery patters using tools such as these.
+However, I hope you have witnessed the benefits of adopting progressive delivery patters using tools such as these.
 I would encourage you to further explore what you are able to accomplish in your own environments.